-These advanced operatores cover some more complicated patterns that appear in mathematics.
+These operators in the algebra section build upon the previous operators in the arithmetic section and add a variety of operators used to express more complicated patterns that appear in mathematics.
 For example, the factorial operator represents the patterns found in combinations and permutations.
-Another example is the exponent and logarithm operators which describe expoenential growth and decay.
+Another example is the exponent and logarithm operators which describe exponential growth and decay.

 The radical operator returns the n-th root of the provided expression.
 The radical operator is an alternative way of writing a fractional exponent.

 The exponentiation operator is a binary operator.
 The base is an expression or number that is being raised to some exponent.
 The exponent expression is denoted using superscript text.

 Taking the logarithm of a number is the inverse operation of exponentiation.
 The subscript number is the base of the logarithm and the expression is the operand.